 TOP BARCELONA OUTLETS (THAT LOCALS KNOW ABOUT AND YOU DON’T)

 Do you love buying clothes at bargain prices?
 Can you imagine being able to go outlet shopping in Barcelona during your vacation?
 Shopping has become one of the top leisure activities to enjoy when traveling: it’s fun, it’s different from what you can find at home and it’s often cheaper… Specially if you are traveling during the sale season or if you can find a discounted store!
 But how?
 Outlets aren’t usually right there in the main shopping street, so unless you do some research it’s hard to find out where they are… Plus they sometimes don’t even use the same name of the bran you are looking for.
 But never mind: we got you covered.
-Discover in today’s post where are the best brands outlets in Barcelona.
+Discover in today’s post where are the best designer outlets in Barcelona.
+Want to come on a shopping tour?

 Here are our favorite outlets in Barcelona: